 - State vs. D.C.
 (2017)

 DWI reduced to Careless Driving – Client was charged with 4th Degree DWI with an alcohol concentration of .15.
-Kuettner Legal LLC negotiated a plea to a Careless Driving.
+Kuettner Legal PLLC negotiated a plea to a Careless Driving.
 The DWI charge was dismissed.

 - State vs. A.A.
 (2017)

 - State vs. S.G.
 (2017)